 A sense of constant and fertile discovery abounds in Mike Leigh’s mid-period classic Life is Sweet, a superior film to many of his more famous mid-‘90s concoctions (the also sharp, if more contentious, Naked and the universally adored Secrets and Lies).
 Less high-concept and less obviously prefigured to arrive at specific narrative cues, Life is Sweet is arguably the most recent Leigh film to embody the fullest spirit of his uniquely personalized style of horizontal storytelling where moments intermingle and rest on each other rather than linearly hurtling from moment to moment to completion.
 Restful and relaxing it may seem, but a perilously challenging vision of life lurks within like an insurgent into the usually trifling, domesticated, prepackaged realm of narrative storytelling.

 Unlike Naked, or most other films in the Western world, Leigh doesn’t drop the proverbial narrative or moral hammer at any point.
-Instead, he intimated quieter truths about the tonal slippage of everyday life, where a moment is a refracting prism for different psychologies and moods.
+Instead, he rumoured quieter truths about the tonal slippage of everyday life, where a moment is a refracting prism for different psychologies and moods.
 Leigh refuses to wallow in the muck of storytelling avarice, instead opting for more liquid assets that can drip between emotions and moods without layering on the baroque music or the dictatorial acting to over-churn the drama into carefully demarcated, cloying FEELING.
 Although his characters are devoutly working class, this portrait of everyday North London is not an insulated tragedy but a film that feels almost antagonistic in its ability to turn trauma into conviviality.
 Its joy is both infectious and invasive in a medium where dreary, operatic drama to unleash tears that flood out the livelihood of cinema has become the order of the day.

 The protagonists of the film coalesce and counterpose themselves over time, malleably intermingling with each other while Leigh reimagines their identities as slippery, unfixed constructs via his dexterous visual shifts (enjoining us to reorient our opinion of each character by always contesting our understanding of what role they play in the world; we see one character as a father one minute, as a chef the next, as a dreamer in a third scene).
 He also speaks heresy within the Western world by asking us to consider characters as collectives rather than individuals.
 Wendy (Alison Steadman), the mother, and Andy (Jim Broadbent), the father, aren’t identical souls – Wendy is embodied, ecstatic, and expressive while Andy is relaxed and tempered – but for Leigh the differences in their identities amalgamate to a whole that breathes more fully than any singular individual ever could.

 Daughters Natalie (Claire Skinner) and Nicola (Jane Horrocks) are a more troubling pair, a conglomerate of passive self-reflection and jittery, apprehensive self-alienation and self-loathing, respectively.
-Watching the hunched-over Horrocks viciously skewer herself with her own constant ticks both reflects her uncomfortable relationship with her own body and intimates character identity not how most films do – through events, words, or “learning about the characters’ past” in an ossified, dogmatic screenplay – but through the insinuating, flickering tremors of actorly fluctuation.
+Watching the hunched-over Horrocks viciously skewer herself with her own constant ticks both reflects her uncomfortable relationship with her own body and evokes character identity not how most films do – through events, words, or “learning about the characters’ past” in an ossified, dogmatic screenplay – but through the insinuating tremors of actorly fluctuation.
 Leigh asks us to interpret characters, playing on our expectations of them and what we see in the frame – rather than informing us “who” the characters are through a laundry list of traits.

 The film’s fifth-wheel is Aubrey (Timothy Spall), a pseudo-restaurateur who serves as a foil for Andy, who in addition to his fatherly-role is also an industrial kitchen supervisor dreaming of his own self-managed career fronting a food cart.
 Spall’s perturbed sparks of under-confidence flutter through his self-imposed costumes, as though he’s wearing or trying out identities (a sports jersey, a chef’s outfit) because he is uncomfortable with himself.
 The appended symbolism-scenery he nails around his restaurant – a grotesque cat carcass as a one-and-done, microwavable reminder of the Parisian nature his uniquely gluttonous restaurant is supposed to represent in his mind – further the idea that he is searching for an identity for himself and his restaurant, even as both elude him.
 Yet these immobile physical manifestations – the costumes, the symbols – of these internal self-images are incontrovertible – he has nothing more than a passing use for considering how his image might be interpreted by others.
 In contrast, Andy and Wendy are uniquely aware, or at least they try to be aware, of the mindsets of other people in structuring their lives.